Adityamane88/clearlabel/README.md

 ## Features

 - **Barcode scanning** with your iPhone camera (EAN-8/13, UPC-A/E, Code 128/39)
+- **Works for products that aren't in any database** — if a barcode isn't found, point the camera at the ingredients list printed on the pack: ClearLabel reads it with on-device OCR (Tesseract.js), understands **E-numbers, INS numbers (Indian labels), class notation like "Preservative (211)", and full ingredient names**, scores it, and saves it to *your products* on your phone — so that barcode works instantly (and offline) from then on
+- **4 open databases checked in parallel** — Open Food Facts, Open Beauty Facts, Open Products Facts and Open Pet Food Facts — plus automatic barcode-variant retries (a 12-digit UPC is also tried in its 13-digit zero-padded EAN form and vice versa), which fixes many false "not found" results
 - **Manual barcode entry** and **search by product name** as backups
 - **Food scoring** — Yuka-style: 60% nutrition (Nutri-Score), 30% additives, 10% organic,
   with a built-in risk table of 60+ E-number additives (EFSA / IARC / EU assessments)